 Students are encouraged to supplement core courses in molecular and cellular immunology with additional courses selected from the wide range available in cell biology, molecular biology, developmental biology, biochemistry, genetics, pharmacology, molecular medicine, neurobiology, and bioinformatics.
 Research seminars and informal interactions with other graduate students, postdoctoral fellows, and faculty also form an important part of graduate education.
-Three laboratory rotations ensure that first-year students quickly become familiar with the variety of research opportunities available at Yale.
-Thesis research begins at the end of the first year, and students are encouraged to develop rigorous and creative approaches to examine significant problems in immunology and biology.
-At the end of the program, the completed research is presented in the form of a written dissertation and a formal seminar.
+Three laboratory rotations provide first-year students with a variety of research opportunities available at Yale.
+First-year students are considered BBS (Biological and Biomedical Science) students.
+The "BBS" has more than 200 faculty participants to whom students have full access.